Quintessential Music Player

 In order to install Quintessential on your computer, open the file you have downloaded earlier, at which point you will be presented with the license dialog box.

 Having specified what exactly you want installed, you have the option of accepting the default installation folder (C:\Program Files\Quintessential Media Player) or designating an alternate one.
-We will use the default value.
+I will use the default value.

 Assuming that no problems occur in your installation process, you will then see a dialog showing that all of the components have been unpacked and installed.